foxthefox/ioBroker.ecoflow-mqtt/README.md

 * restart of HA may not be recognized correctly in iobroker, so it needs a manual restart of the adapter (WIP)

 ## Implemented Devices

+some explanation to the device data
+* number -> data point with numeric value
+* level -> adjustable data point with numeric value, sometimes also selections which have numeric representation
+* switch -> adjustable data point boolean
+* diagnostic -> boolean or multi state data point transferred to text
+* string -> datapoint as text only
+* array -> datapoint with array

 ### Powerstation
 ![River Max](./doc/devices/rivermax.md)